Hepatitis C Patient Information Fact Sheet

 The following statistics reflect the high prevalence of HCV in the US and around the world:

-- Approximately 4 million persons in the US are chronically infected with hepatitis C; in Europe, the number may be as high as 4 million
+- Approximately 4 million persons in the U.S. are chronically infected with hepatitis C.

-- Globally, 3% of the population may be infected with HCV
+- Globally, up to 3% of the population may be infected with HCV (including those undiagnosed).

 While hepatitis C can be life-threatening, statistics show that the number of acute, symptomatic cases has declined sharply in the US over the past 20 years, from >3 cases per 100,000 people in 1992 to <0.5 per 100,000 in 2008.
 Moreover, the disease is far less prevalent in men than it used to be.
 In the early 1990s, infected males outnumbered infected females by a 3:1 ratio, but by 2008 the rate had narrowed to almost 1:1, with the overall incidence of HCV leveling off among both sexes.